Travel Technology Platform Selection Guide

 Q5.
 How do travel technology platforms compare to general business platforms?

-Travel platforms differ in handling travel-specific complexity (flight fare rules, GDS integration, supplier API patterns, schedule changes, multi-currency, IATA compliance), travel-specific commercial models, travel-specific operational patterns.
+Travel platforms differ in handling travel-specific complexity (flight fare rules, GDS integration, supplier API patterns, schedule changes, multi-currency, and IATA compliance), travel-specific commercial models, and travel-specific operational patterns.
 Generic business platforms typically lack travel domain depth.

 Q6.
 What technical architecture do modern platforms use?

-Cloud-based architecture (AWS, Azure, Google Cloud), microservices for component isolation, REST API patterns, event-driven architecture for async processing, container deployment (Docker, Kubernetes), modern frontend frameworks (React, Vue.js, Next.js), comprehensive monitoring and observability.
+Cloud-based architecture (AWS, Azure, Google Cloud), microservices for component isolation, REST API patterns, event-driven architecture for async processing, container deployment (Docker, Kubernetes), modern frontend frameworks (React, Vue.js, Next.js), and comprehensive monitoring and observability.

 Q7.
 How do platforms handle multi-supplier integration?